-Alexander offer 13 programs and services to meet the needs of each child or adolescent.
-Alexander belives that children experience success when they are treated throguh connected programs operating as one continuum of care, also known as our Service Array.
+Alexander offers 13 programs and services to meet the needs of each child or adolescent.
+Alexander believes that children experience success when they are treated through connected programs operating as one continuum of care, also known as our Service Array.
 As children move through the continuum, there is less disruption, steadier progress, and increased positive outcomes.

 The duration of stay in a program depends on the severity of the problem, the stipulations of the referring agency or insurance provider, and the nature of the program itself.
 Stay at The Relatives crisis shelter is limited to two weeks.
 A typical stay in psychiatric residential treatment might be four to six months; a child may stay in Therapeutic Foster Care for a year.

-The day treatment program combine a therapeutic treatment program with an academic program to help children make improvements in both behavior and learning.
-Children are admitted through Alexander’s Intake Department, and must have a mental health diagnosis in order to participate in the program.
-You can reach the Intake Department by phone, 855-362-8470, or email at firstname.lastname@example.org.
+The day treatment program combines a therapeutic treatment program with an academic program to help children make improvements in both behavior and learning.
+Children are admitted through Alexander’s Intake Department and must have a mental health diagnosis in order to participate in the program.
+You can reach the Intake Department by phone, 855-362-8470, or email at email@example.com.

-We strive to provide balanced, tasty and nutritional meals 7 days a week 3 times a day.
-In addition to that we provide two healthy snacks and fresh fruit daily.
+We strive to provide balanced, tasty, and nutritional meals 7 days a week 3 times a day.
+In addition to that, we provide two healthy snacks and fresh fruit daily.
 We also address and provide accommodated menus for children with special dietary needs.
-If your child is unable to take a meal or snack due to unsafe behavior, staff will offer the meal or snack as soon as possible.
+If your child is unable to take a meal or snack due to unsafe behavior, the staff will offer the meal or snack as soon as possible.